soralapio/locationmap2/README.md

 2. Replace the PASSWORD_HASH line with the one printed by the script in the `.env` file in the project root.

-3. Restart the backend: `sudo pm2 restart "VirpaD Webapp"`
+3. Restart the backend: `sudo pm2 restart "VirpaD Webapp"`, the password is now y0ur_n3w_p4ssw0rd